Miklós Horthy

-In October 1944, Horthy announced that Hungary had declared an armistice with the Allies and withdrawn from the Axis.
-He was forced to resign, placed under arrest by the Germans and taken to Bavaria.
+In October 1944, Horthy announced that Hungary had declared an armistice with the Soviets and had withdrawn from the Axis.
+He was forced to resign, placed under arrest by the Germans and taken to Bavaria, while the Arrow Cross Party ruled Hungary.
 At the end of the war, he came under the custody of American troops.
 After providing evidence for the Ministries Trial of war crimes in 1948, Horthy settled and lived out his remaining years in exile in Portugal.
-His memoirs, Ein Leben für Ungarn (A Life for Hungary), were first published in 1953.
+His memoirs, Ein Leben für Ungarn (A Life for Hungary), was first published in 1953.
 He has a reputation as a controversial historical figure in contemporary Hungary.